 The Universal Character Set (UCS) was developed to support all characters in all native languages.
 This character set supports the philosophy that applications should be able to manipulate characters in any language by using the same encoding format and set of rules.
 The first implementation of this character enoding format, widely known as Unicode, was limited to the 16-bit values supported by early PC systems.
-However, current standards (ISO/IEC 10646 and the Unicode Standard) specify a 32-bit (UCS-4) encoding format that expands the number of characters that can be supported and is more efficiently manipulated as process code on larger computer systems.
+However, current standards (ISO/IEC 10646 and the Unicode Standard) specify a 32-bit (UCS-4) encoding format that expands the number of characters that can be supported and is more efficiently manipulated as internal process code on larger computer systems.
+The standards also define a number of universal transformation formats (UTFs) used by the byte-oriented protocols that handle file data.